Tokizo Ichihashi

 Tokizo Ichihashi (市橋 時蔵, Ichihashi Tokizo) was a Japanese football player.
 He played for Japan national team.

 Club career

 Ichihashi was born in Hyogo Prefecture on June 9, 1909.
 He played for Keio BRB was consisted of his alma mater Keio University players and graduates.

 National team career

 In May 1930, when Ichihashi was a Keio University student, he was selected Japan national team for 1930 Far Eastern Championship Games in Tokyo and Japan won the championship.
 At this competition, on May 25, he debuted and scored a goal against Philippines.
 On May 29, he also played against Republic of China.
-He played 2 games and scored 1 goals for Japan in 1930.
+He played 2 matches and scored 1 goal for Japan in 1930.